Mac Freezing after Tahoe Update? Try These 5 Fixes

 Force Quit via the Apple Menu

-- Find the Apple icon on the top navigation bar and click it.
+- Click the Apple icon on the top menu bar.

-- Find the app you are using when the MacBook is frozen and click it.
+- Select the app causing the freeze and click it.

 - Click Force Quit.